 Mostaccioli Pasta: You can use any pasta, including penne.
 Penne or rigatoni would also be work just as well, since they have that tube shape that holds onto the sauce.

-Ground Meat: Ground beef is the go-to, but Italian sausage adds a savory, spiced note.
-You could also use ground turkey for a lighter version.
+Ground Meat: Ground beef is the default, but Italian sausage puts in a savory, spiced appearance.
+You can also substitute ground turkey for a leaner dish.

-Cheese Options: While the go-to for cheesy pull is generally mozzarella, you can incorporate provolone or fontina for a different flavor profile.
+Cheese Options: The standard ballpark cheesy pull is with mozzarella, but you can also use provolone or fontina for different flavor profiles.
 Add a little ricotta to the mixture for an extra creamy texture.

 Marinara Sauce: Choose a marinara sauce that you like because it’s the foundation of the dish.
 Or, if you have a go-to recipe, you could try homemade.